This webpage was updated September 2022.

 Rebate from My Electric Utility to Install Solar

 Under most circumstances, subsidies provided by your utility to you to install a solar PV system are excluded from income taxes through an exemption in federal law.
 When this is the case, the utility rebate for installing solar is subtracted from your system costs before you calculate your tax credit.
-For example, if your solar PV system was installed before December 31, 2022, cost $18,000, and your utility gave you a one-time rebate of $1,000 for installing the system, your tax credit would be calculated as follows:
+For example, if your solar PV system installed in 2022 cost $18,000, and your utility gave you a one-time rebate of $1,000 for installing the system, your tax credit would be calculated as follows:

 Payment for Renewable Energy Certificates